 Image quality in compact cameras is determined by two factors: lens brightness and sensor size.
 Most of the devices are built with either a CCD or CMOS sensor, the latter usually producing higher quality images due to superb light capturing properties.
 CCD sensors can be found in most basic compact cameras, where as higher capability cameras often have the CMOS sensors built into them.

 A downside to choosing a compact camera is the restriction on how much control a user has over the functionality of the device.
-Anyone looking to really add their own touch of creativity to the images they shoot may be better off looking towards the bridge system and DSLR camera end of the market, which we will cover in the next article.
+Anyone looking to really add their own touch of creativity to the images they shoot may be better off looking towards the bridge system and DSLR camera end of the market, this is the entry level camera for wedding photography.